wclever/NdYaccLexTool/README.md

     In case that you don't have a Yacc-file but only a Lex-file, click on "default" in the Tool-GUI, and a default Yacc-file will be added.

+    Except from the Yacc and Lex-files you also need the code-templates yyparse.cod and yylex.cod in your working directory (were your Yacc and Lex-files are)

     Contact:
         Contact for information about this test-gui to bert.verhees@rosa.nl No guarantee that you will get a reply.